 The Arizona Family Law topic of discussion is the subject of Child Support Enforcement.
 For a complete overview of Child Support in Arizona please see our article entitled Phoenix Child Support Attorney.
 When an order of Child Support has been entered, payments should be made through the “Support Payment Clearinghouse” and not directly to the spouse who is to receive child support.
 This is so the state can have a record of payment and insure that the spouse paying support is in compliance.
-To protect your rights, please contact an Enholm Law, PLLC Arizona Family Law Attorney for a free initial consultation today.
+To protect your rights, please contact an Enholm Law, PLLC Arizona Family Law Attorney for a initial consultation today.

 There are several remedies when a parent is not paying Child Support that include employment remedies, state and federal remedies as well as judicial remedies.
 In Arizona, it is the legal responsibility for every parent to provide financially for their children, natural or adopted.
 The Arizona Family Law Attorney at Enholm Law, PLLC is not only an aggressive advocate’/

 for their client’s rights, they are fierce about the enforcement of any child support that is owed.

 State Enforcement Remedies

 Arizona law provides authority for the Division of Child Support Services (DCSS) to enforce child support payments.
 DCSS must notify parents of any enforcement actions before they are to take place.
 A parent receiving such notice is also provided information on how to request an administrative review on how to dispute the intended action.
 Consulting with an Enholm Law, PLLC Child Arizona Family Law Attorney is the best way to protect your rights if any of these situations are happening to you.

 State law provides DES with the authority to intercept any state income tax refunds.
 This occurs when Child Support is past due even if payments are being made.
 DES has the authority to take an amount of past due child support directly out of the state taxes of the parent who is in arrears.